Alternative Medicine Methods

 Along with regular acupuncture sessions on the scalp, Chinese medicine suggests also addressing diet at the same time for optimum results.

 Another way to stimulate the scalp and increase blood flow to the hair follicles is scalp massages.
 Scalp massages are easy to do yourself.
 Alternatively, or you can book a head massage by a professional at a spa or treatment centre.
 Combining a scalp massage with the use of essential oils such as sandalwood, rosemary, cedarwood or peppermint is advised.
 The essential oil adds benefits to the skin on the scalp as well as promotes relaxation from the scents.

 Knowing the cause of hair loss could help you to find the right solution.
 It is worth noting there are many cases when hair loss is a side effect of another problem in the body.
 On the British acupuncture site, a study found that acupuncture for hair loss as a direct cure unlikely.
 However, it mentions the conditions which found to be improved by acupuncture.

 However, hair loss can be associated with other conditions like Polycystic Ovary Syndrome (PCOS) in women and systemic lupus erythematosus (SLE) in both sexes, and if this is the case, there are approaches in both conventional and Chinese medicine which may prove beneficial.
-Clearly the Chinese medicine ones will be looking at the symptom in the context of other symptoms which someone may have, and also in the context of understanding the body as a system of energy, or ‘qi’, whose flow, rhythms and balance have been disturbed.
+The Chinese medicine ones will be looking at the symptom in the context of other symptoms which someone may have, and also in the context of understanding the body as a system of energy, or ‘qi’, whose flow, rhythms and balance have been disturbed.

-Skalp® have clinics around the world.
-We have clinics in New York, Los Angeles, London, Manchester, Edinburgh, Dublin, Marbella, Milan and Amsterdam.
+Skalp® has clinics around the world.
+We have clinics in New York, Los Angeles, London, Manchester, Edinburgh, Dublin, Marbella, Milan, and Amsterdam.